kubealex/microshift-image-mode/README.md

 - **Push** images to `quay.io`
 - **Pull** the RHEL bootc image builder from `registry.redhat.io`

+Login to [Red Hat Cloud Console](https://console.redhat.com/openshift/install/pull-secret) to retrieve the Pull Secret needed for Microshift and save it to a file named **pull-secret.json**.

 ---

 ## Step 2 – Build & Push the Container Image